sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/130 - remove-footer.md

 hidden: false
 ---

-Removes repeated elements at the ends of pages in the document from the direct text extraction of the page.
+Removes repeated elements at the bottoms of pages from the direct text extraction of the pages.

 To recognize a footer, this preprocessor starts at the bottom of the page and moves up the page, stopping as soon as it finds a nonrepeating element.